Christian Yelich Player Props: Brewers vs. Padres

 Padres Pitching Rankings

-- The 8.7 strikeouts per nine innings compiled by the Padres pitching staff ranks 17th in the league.
+- The 8.4 strikeouts per nine innings put together by the Padres pitching staff ranks 20th in MLB.

-- The Padres have the 11th-ranked team ERA across all league pitching staffs (4.13).
+- The Padres have a 4.59 team ERA that ranks 17th among all MLB pitching staffs.

-- The Padres rank 13th in baseball in home runs allowed (14 total, one per game).
+- Padres pitchers combine to rank 17th in baseball in home runs allowed (17 total, 1.1 per game).

-- Wacha (2-0) gets the start for the Padres, his third of the season.
+- Lugo (2-0) makes the start for the Padres, his third of the season.

-- The right-hander last pitched on Saturday against the Atlanta Braves, when he tossed six scoreless innings while giving up two hits.
+- In his most recent appearance on Sunday, the right-hander threw six innings against the Atlanta Braves, allowing one earned run while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.